What Is ITIL? Complete Definition, Benefits, & Evolution (2026 Guide)

 ITIL isn’t a set of ITSM processes.
 Although, traditionally, it has too often been viewed this way.
 The new version addresses the process bias by replacing v3’s 26 processes with 34 “management practices.”

 It defines these practices as: “…a set of organizational resources designed for performing work or accomplishing an objective.”
-These ITIL practices are returned to later.
+These practices are returned to later.

-How the service management guidance is created
+How is the ITIL service management guidance created?

 ITIL is IT-industry-curated good practice.
 However, it’s not open-source content.
 Instead, it’s the intellectual property (IP) of Axelos – “a joint venture company, created in 2013 by the Cabinet Office on behalf of Her Majesty’s Government (HMG) in the United Kingdom and Capita plc, to manage, develop and grow the Global Best Practice portfolio.”
 In 2021, Axelos was acquired by PeopleCert, “the sole Examination Institute for the delivery of Axelos Accreditation and Examination services worldwide.”